Advancis Ltd, trading as Buddy Loans, went into administration on 7 September 2021.

 Having your loan sold isn’t anything to worry about – most debt collectors are a LOT nicer to deal with than most guarantor lenders!
 And the debt collector will not expect you to repay the full amount immediately.

 But the administrators will probably wait to sell the book until claims for unaffordable lending have been determined.
-A borrower may be able to get their balance reduced or cleared by a refund – only cash payouts are reduced to a small percentage.
+A borrower may be able to get their balance reduced or cleared by a refund – only cash payouts are reduced to a small percentage, possibly nothing.

 The Administrators Proposals

-The Proposals were published in early November.
+The Proposals were published in November 2021.
 They are a report by the administrators to the company’s creditors – all current and previous customers are “unsecured creditors” if they have an affordability complaint upheld.

 The proposals say: